 For more information about rodents, one of New York City’s most notorious pests, check out our full 2021 Pest Control Guide: Mice and Rats.

-Cockroaches aren’t big fans of cold weather.
+Cockroaches aren’t fans of cold weather.
 Like us, a comfortable temperature for them is between 70 and 90 degrees.
+Thus, they’re more likely to turn up indoors seeking warmth and shelter in the fall.

-German cockroaches and American cockroaches are the two most common household cockroaches.
-American cockroaches can grow up to two inches in length, are reddish-brown in color, and have wings they use to fly short distances.
-German cockroaches are relatively small and their coloring varies from tan to almost black.
+German cockroaches and American cockroaches are the two most common household species.
+American cockroaches can grow up to 2 inches in length, are reddish-brown in color, and have wings they use to fly short distances.
+German cockroaches are relatively small (1/2–5/8 inch long) and light brown or tan in color.

 There are many ways for roaches to infest your home.
-Aside from finding their way in from outside normally, they can also be brought in inadvertently by guests, hitch a ride in Amazon packages, and sneak into food or grocery deliveries.
+Aside from finding their way in from outside through cracks and gaps, they can also be brought in inadvertently inside packages, and infested food or grocery deliveries.

 Where Do Cockroaches Hide?